sapial-ai/Sapial-AI-website/README.md

 - Javascript middleware
 - Client interface

-It has a broad introduction to LLMs and Agents through LangChain and HuggingFace transformers It utilizes prompt engineering patterns to enhance response reachness It introduces Pinecoin for a short-term and long-term memory management It has an accedd to the internet to do a series of research before providing you with solution It uses Agents to learn on the provided information and use it to create contexts Each prompt is enriched with personallized context Every successful tasks or research is recorded and results are stored in memory and always available to be reproduced or used for context
+It offers a comprehensive introduction to **LLMs** and **Agents** through [LangChain](https://python.langchain.com/docs/get_started/introduction.html) and [HuggingFace](https://huggingface.co/) transformers.

+It utilizes **prompt engineering patterns** to enhance the richness of the responses.

+It introduces [Pinecoin](https://www.pinecone.io/) for short-term and long-term memory management.

+The system has **access to the internet** to conduct a series of research tasks before providing you with a solution.

+It employs **Agents** to learn from the information provided and uses this information to create contexts.

+Each prompt is enriched with **personalized context**.

+Every successful task or piece of research is recorded and the results are **stored in memory**, always available to be reproduced or used for context.

-But more importantly - it's build in a user friendly way so no matter of your experience, you can modify Python backend or JS middleware and adapt your client interface easily, almost without digging into the code.
+But more importantly, it is built in a **user-friendly way**, so regardless of your experience, you can easily modify the Python backend or JS middleware and adapt your client interface, with little to no need to delve into the code.

-The system is available to everyone: Python and Javascript Developers, enthusiasts and even low to no-code engineers.
+The system is available to everyone: **Python** and **JavaScript Developers**, **enthusiasts**, and even those with **little to no coding skills**.

 ### Okay this sounds good, but can you actually show me something?